Research & Innovation | Overview

-- Genetics and Natural History of Multiple Fractures: We are currently enrolling patients with 3 or more fractures during childhood (or any spinal compression fractures) as well as any patient with a clinical diagnosis of Osteogenesis Imperfecta.
+- Genetics and Natural History of Multiple Fractures: We are currently enrolling patients with three or more fractures during childhood (or any spinal compression fractures) as well as any patient with a clinical diagnosis of osteogenesis imperfecta.
 Our goal is to better understand the genetic causes of why some children fracture more than others.
 The study involves genetic testing and surveys on pain and physical functioning.
 No extra visits to the hospital are needed to take part in this study.
-Please contact email@example.com for more information and/or to see if you qualify for participation.
+Please contact firstname.lastname@example.org for more information and/or to see if you qualify for participation.

 - Delayed Puberty: Causes and Consequences, Phenotypes and Genotypes: This protocol seeks to elucidate multiple features of delayed puberty.

 - Bone Mineral Density Status in Pediatric and Adolescent Survivors of Childhood Cancer and History of Bone Fracture: This study in childhood cancer survivors with history of post-cancer therapy bone fracture will inform the understanding of skeletal fragility assessment.